FOAT® Training Program:

 Certified FOAT® Practitioner and FOAT® Facilitator

-What is a Certified FOAT® Practitioner or Facilitator?
+What is a Certified FOAT® Practitioner or FOAT® Facilitator?

 Becoming certified as a FOAT® Practitioner or Facilitator acknowledges your advanced training and experience to work with others.
 Certified FOAT® Practitioners and Facilitators receive the same foundational and intermediate levels of training (Levels 1 - 3).
 In Level 4, trainees receive supervision that is specific to their application of FOAT– thus, supporting the pathway toward Practitioner or Facilitator.

-What is the difference between a FOAT® Practitioner and FOAT® Facilitator?
+What is the difference between Certified FOAT® Practitioner and FOAT® Facilitator?

 The primary difference between the two designations is the educational requirement.
 Practitioners must have a Master’s or Doctoral degree in the arts therapies or counseling fields.
 The Facilitator designation is for anyone interested in applying FOAT in other fields or for personal enrichment.
 See below for clarification:

-• Certified FOAT® Practitioner: Must have a Master’s or Doctoral degree in the arts therapy field and/or credentialed by one of the arts therapies professions (ATR-BC, REAT, R-DMT, MT-BC, etc.); or clinical/counseling psychology, social work, marriage, and family therapy, or a related field in mental health.
+Certified FOAT® Practitioner: Must have a Master’s or Doctoral degree in the arts therapy field and/or credentialed by one of the arts therapies professions (ATR-BC, REAT, R-DMT, MT-BC, etc.); or clinical/counseling psychology, social work, marriage, and family therapy, or a related field in mental health (as legally defined in one's own country, state, or other jurisdiction).

-If I don’t have an expressive arts background, do I need to take courses in expressive arts in order to become Certified as a FOAT® Practitioner or Facilitator?
+If I don’t have an expressive arts background, do I need to take courses in expressive arts in order to become a Certified FOAT® Practitioner or FOAT® Facilitator?

 It is recommended that you take the following courses:

 Yes, a title change from FOAT® Facilitator to FOAT® Practitioner is possible.
-You must send in an application with documentation of your license(s) for review.
+You must send in updated documentation of your license(s) for review.
 Please contact the Training Director at office@focusingarts.com for more details.

 What will I receive as part of being Certified as a FOAT® Practitioner or Facilitator?

-• To be part of a community to bring FOAT® to others and the world to enhance compassion, creativity, and inner wisdom
+To be part of a community that brings FOAT® to others and the world to enhance compassion, creativity, and inner wisdom

-Do I need to get recertified as a FOAT® Practitioner or Facilitator?
+Do I need to get recertified as a Certified FOAT® Practitioner or Facilitator?

 Questions for

-What is a Certified Focusing Trainer: Specialization in FOAT®?
+What is a Certified Focusing Professional or FOT: Specialization in Focusing-Oriented Expressive Arts (FOAT®)?

-Certification as a Focusing Trainer (Professional or Therapist): Specialization in FOAT® is granted by The International Focusing Institute (TIFI).
+Certification as a Focusing Professional or FOT: Specialization in Focusing-Oriented Expressive Arts (FOAT®) is granted by The International Focusing Institute (TIFI).
 The purpose of this certification is to recognize the depth and competence in Focusing that you obtain through the FOAT® Training Program, along with your specialization in integrating the expressive arts with Focusing.
 See TIFI Board Statement on diversity of approaches.

 TIFI offers three certifications at the Trainer level: Certified Focusing Trainer, Certified Focusing Professional, and Certified Focusing-Oriented Therapist (FOT).
 See TIFI website for the meaning of each certification.
-Because the FOAT® Training Program includes the integration of the expressive arts with Focusing, TIFI grants all the three certifications along with the designation, “Specialization in FOAT®.”
+Because the FOAT® Training Program includes the integration of the expressive arts with Focusing, TIFI grants all the three certifications along with the designation, “Specialization in Focusing-Oriented Expressive Arts (FOAT®).”

-How do I become a Certified Focusing Trainer (Professional or Therapist): Specialization in FOAT®?
+How do I become a Certified Focusing Trainer: Specialization in Focusing-Oriented Expressive Arts (FOAT®)?

-If I am a Certified Focusing Trainer: Specialization in FOAT®, what trainings can I offer?
+If I am certified as a Focusing Trainer: Specialization in Focusing-Oriented Expressive Arts (FOAT®), what trainings can I offer?

-As a Focusing Trainer: Specialization in FOAT®, granted by TIFI, you are certified to offer Focusing Trainings at any level and you can integrate FOAT® into your teachings.
+As a Certified Focusing Trainer: Specialization in Focusing-Oriented Expressive Arts (FOAT®), granted by TIFI, you are certified to offer Focusing Trainings at any level and you can integrate FOAT® into your teachings.
 See TIFI Board Statement on diversity of approaches.

 To offer an “Approved FOAT® Training” (Level 1 or higher) by the FOAT Institute, you must first submit a Request to Offer FOAT® Training Form for your proposed course or program that will be reviewed by the FOAT Institute Director and Faculty.
 To obtain this form, please contact our office at office@focusingarts.com.
 If your proposal is approved, the FOAT Institute will add your training to their website as an “Approved FOAT® Training” (specifically offered outside of the FOAT Institute).

-What will I receive as part of being Certified Focusing Trainer (Professional or Therapist): Specialization in FOAT®?
+What will I receive as part of being Certified Focusing Professional, FOT, or Trainer: Specialization in Focusing-Oriented Expressive Arts (FOAT®)?

 In addition to the benefits of being a Certified FOAT® Practitioner or Facilitator, you will now be a member of The International Focusing Institute (TIFI).
 Click here to see their Member Benefits page.

-Do I need to get recertified as a Certified Focusing Trainer (Professional or Therapist): Specialization in FOAT®?
+Do I need to get recertified as a Certified Focusing Professional, FOT, or Trainer: Specialization in Focusing-Oriented Expressive Arts (FOAT®)?

 Yes, please see the “Maintaining Your Certification” section on the TIFI Certification page.